romainrbr/flipchair/GITHUB_CHANGELOG.md

 * [Launcher] Refreshed Material 3 Expressive
 * [Lawnchair] Refreshed Material 3 Expressive
 * [Launcher] Foldable support (ish)
+* [Lawnchair] Warn when nightly updater is updating to next major version

 #### Fixes
 * [Launcher3] Widget preview crash for no reason at all on compatible Android version